-Diabetes mellitus is a disease that affects the regulation of glucose in the blood.
-It is typically treated by administering synthesized insulin, a protein used in the regulation of blood-glucose levels.
 A common side effect that many diabetics suffer from is peripheral neuropathy, in which the individual loses sensation in their feet.
-This has detrimental effects, as the patient is unable to adjust their stride to distribute mechanical pressures on their foot.
-Repeated shear forces acting on tissue over time can cause inflammation and tissue damage, regardless of the magnitude of the force being minimal [6].
-Without the ability to sense the pain associated with inflammation and tissue damage, a diabetic individual may then experience the formation of an ulcer without their noticing it.
+This has detrimental effects, as the patient is unable to adjust their gaite to distribute mechanical pressures on their foot.
+Repeated shear forces acting on tissue over time can cause inflammation and tissue damage, regardless of the magnitude of the force being minimal [7].
+Without the ability to sense the pain associated with inflammation and tissue damage, a diabetic individual may then experience the formation of an ulcer without noticing it.
 Left untreated, ulcers can easily become infected, and often require the amputation of a part of the limb.
-As inflammation is associated with increased blood flow, temperature measurement has proven to be an accurate marker of ulcer development.
-It has been found that an increase of 2.2 °C is associated with the beginning of ulceration [7].
+As inflammation is associated with increased blood flow and therefore heat, temperature measurement has proven to be an accurate marker of ulcer development.
+It has been found that an increase of 2.2 °C is associated with the beginning of ulceration [8].
 This threshold provides a basepoint for analysis of risk through thermal imaging.